wichki/SI507-HW05-wichki/README.md

 		……………..

-Part 2: Analyse tweets using NLTK to find most common words(10 points)--link nltk doc Take a moment to look through the json file you just created to get a sense of the data you are interacting with.
+Part 2: Analyse tweets using NLTK to find most common words(10 points) Take a moment to look through the json file you just created to get a sense of the data you are interacting with.
 Note: You will not be using tweet.json in further instructions.
 It’s for your reference only.
-Feel free to comment that section of code.
+Feel free to comment the section of code that writes to tweet.json

-Step 1: You will require the NLTK module for this section.
+Step 1: We will now use the NLTK module.
 If you don’t have nltk installed, here are related instructions:http://www.nltk.org/install.html

-Step 2: Gather all tweets data by accessing the text portion of the tweets.
+Step 2: Gather tweet data from the response of twitter api.
 Once you have this, tokenize the words.
+You can find a nice example of tokenizing text on the homepage of NLTK under “Some simple things you can do with NLTK”

-Step 3: Get a frequency distribution of the tokenized list.
+Step 3: Next, get a frequency distribution of the tokenized list.
+You can later use this to find the most frequent words.

 Step 4: Ignore stop words
-(1) ignore any words that do not start with an alphabetic character [a-zA-Z], (2) ignore 'http', 'https', and 'RT' (these show up a lot in Twitter)
+(1) ignore any words that do not start with an alphabetic character [a-zA-Z], (2) ignore 'http', 'https', and 'RT' (these show up a lot in Twitter) Step 4: Print the 5 most frequently used words using the frequency distribution you just created.

-Hint for using NLTK stop words:https://pythonspot.com/nltk-stop-words/

-Step 4: Print the 5 most frequently used words using the frequency distribution you just created.

 Part 3: Implement Caching (5 points)